AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Here is an image of how Automatic Speech Recognition works and how it helps audio sentiment analysis.

-Generates results directly from the raw audio wave analysis using deep neural networks and considers the context.
+Process: WaveNet analyzes raw audio waveforms directly to extract audio features using deep neural networks.
+This method does not require audio transcription and can capture intricate details in the audio signal.
 It is a probabilistic method that offers state-of-art results with a multimodal (text+audio) dataset.

 Figure 4.
 The architecture of the CM-BERT network

-The CM-BERT approach relies on the interaction between text and audio and dynamically adjusts the weight of words by comparing the information from different modalities.
+Process: The CM-BERT approach relies on the interaction between text and audio and dynamically adjusts the weight of words by comparing the information from different modalities.
+It uses machine learning models to analyze both the audio signal and its transcription, leveraging the strengths of both modalities.

 You can also check our article on sentiment analysis datasets to train algorithms.